xynyx/colour-picker-mintbean-hackathon/README.md

 ## About the Project

-Goal was to create a colour palette generator in 4 hours or less.
+Goal was to create a color palette generator in 4 hours or less.

 I placed first! :tada: